bone-machine/Just-KernelSU-Next-A52s-5G/README.md

 Based on **A528NKSU4GXE1** with backported changes from A73 5G (**A736BXXUAFYE6 / A736BXXUAGYJ1**), and additional cherry-picked backports and custom modifications

-Linux v5.4.289, built with Clang v19.0 (plus other compilation optimizations)
+Linux 5.4.289, built with Clang v19.0 (plus other compilation optimizations)

 ### Features

 - Implemented KSU-Next (**v3.2.0-legacy**) as the root solution, using manual hooks
 - Supports both AOSP and One UI<sup>(*)</sup> ROMs (works on Android 16; should work on other versions)
 - Added a new GPU minimum frequency step, along with lower voltage and idle timeout values
-- Switched ZRAM compression algorithm to LZ4 for AOSP ROMs and LZ4KD for One UI ROMs<sup>(**)</sup>
 - Disabled several kernel debugging tools, flags, and features
 - Enabled CONFIG_TMPFS_XATTR for [mountify](https://github.com/backslashxx/mountify) KernelSU module mounting compatibility
 - Disabled Samsung Knox